listen

 $worker->count = 1;

-// Create a text Worker after the worker process starts in order to open an internal communication port
+// Create a text Worker after the worker process starts to open an internal communication port

 $worker->onWorkerStart = function($worker)